newrelic/newrelic_mysql_java_plugin/README.md

 To run the plugin in from the command line and detach the process so it will run in the background:
 `$ nohup java -jar newrelic_mysql_plugin*.jar &`

-*Note: At present there are no [init.d](http://en.wikipedia.org/wiki/Init) scripts to start the New Relic MySQL plugin at system startup.*

 ## Keep this process running
 You can use services like these to manage this process.